2021 Festival FAQs

 Credits can be used toward ticket purchases for this summer’s productions, rolled over to 2022 Summer Festival subscriptions, donated to Des Moines Metro Opera to support this summer’s one-of-a-kind season, or refunded in part or in full.
 We are happy to work with you as you evaluate your options, and we thank you for the support you have shown during these uncertain times.

-We encourage you to plan ample time to park your car, provide proof of vaccination or a negative COVID-19 test, and navigate to your seats prior to showtime.
+We encourage you to plan ample time to park your car, provide proof of a negative COVID-19 test or vaccination, and navigate to your seats prior to showtime.
 Should you arrive after the performance starts, decisions regarding latecomer seating will be handled at the discretion of house management.

 Our safety strategy includes five basic mitigation strategies, developed and approved by our Medical Advisory Panel, that apply to all company and audience members:

-Vaccination and Testing – Des Moines Metro Opera requires either proof of a COVID-19 vaccination or a negative COVID test completed within 72 hours of attendance at any DMMO performance or in-person event.
+Testing and Vaccination– Des Moines Metro Opera requires a negative COVID test completed within 72 hours of attendance at any DMMO performance or in-person event.
+Attendees may bypass this requirement by presenting proof of an approved COVID-19 vaccine as an alternative.
 We need you to join us in this important safety measure.
-All DMMO artists and company members will have been vaccinated prior to their arrival in Iowa.
+All DMMO artists and company members will have been vaccinated prior to their June arrival in Iowa.

 Masking – Everyone is required to wear a face mask at DMMO events unless eating or drinking.
 Singers and some orchestra musicians will perform unmasked during performances.